41 people uses this project

 - is available under the form of an SDK and as a standalone application.

 - allows easy use of the MOCCA adapter to increase the support of Ms smalrtcards at the signing aide

-The software is enhanced under the initiative of the Commission to take into account the needs and comments from Member States and to keep it aligned to changes in relevant standards (notably the ETSI baseline profiles for advanced e-signatures of March 2012).
-Currently some improvements are planned to be carried out until end 2012.
+The software is enhanced under the initiative of the Commission to take into account the needs and comments from Member States and to keep it aligned to changes in relevant standards (notably the ETSI baseline profiles for advanced e-signatures).
+Currently some improvements are planned to be carried out until mars 2014.
 The aim of these improvements is to clarify and simplify the use of DSS by providing explanations, demonstration material, to increase the configurability at the implementing side and simplify the signature validation report for end users.

 Any feedback by the users with practical experience is valuable to assess possible needs for adaptations or further improvements.

 Public administration reference